pgossa/agora/api/README.md

 ```
 Now the api is running on localhost:3000

-# Build the API using dokcer
+# Build the API using docker

 * Go in the sondage folder
 * Use :